 “I will,” I told her, because, lord, did it hurt when I didn’t.

 She left us once she was done, with more instruction for Harriet concerning when to change my bandages and a strict order for me to send for her if my pain got worse instead of better.
 Harriet took her time readying me afterward.
 I’d told Mrs. Marston about that man nearly yanking my head off, and Harriet dried my hair with gentle care before combing out my long locks with delicate strokes of the brush.
 My scalp still prickled with pain, but I held back a wince because I didn’t want my cheek to start smarting again.
 Instead of pulling my hair up in a complicated chignon, Harriet braided it loose down my back.

 The dress she picked out was a little large on me, and once she helped me into it, I saw that it hid the fact that I wasn’t wearing proper undergarments.

-“A shall will mask it even better,” she said, turning toward my wardrobe.
+“A shawl will mask it even better,” she said, turning toward my wardrobe.

-She pulled the garment free and then flung it over my shoulders.
-She stared down at her fingers as she tied it shut.
+She pulled the garment free and then flung it over my shoulders, staring down at her fingers as she tied it shut.

 “In the morning, I plan on asking Haydar to add swordplay to my instruction,” I said.
 “Would you like to join those lessons too?”